ai-natives/persona-kit/docs/persona-kit-technical-spec.md

 # PersonaKit Technical Specification

-## **1. System Architecture: Service-Based Model**
+## **1. System Architecture: Human Modeling and Embodiment System**

-PersonaKit operates as a centralized service that applications interact with via REST API.
+PersonaKit provides specialized infrastructure for agents that need to role-play as specific real people.
+It enhances agent effectiveness in scenarios requiring human simulation.

-* **PersonaKit Service:** A central, server-side application that is the canonical source of truth.
-It manages the databases, exposes the HTTP API, runs the background agents (Mindscaper, Configuration Adjuster), and evaluates mapper configurations through its rule engine.
+* **PersonaKit Service:** Manages behavioral models of real people, generates role-playing personas, and learns from feedback to improve fidelity.
+It stores observations, processes them into behavioral patterns, and serves personas with adjustable fidelity levels.
-* **PersonaKit SDK:** A lightweight client library (e.g., a Python package) integrated into the Actor's application.
-It handles API communication, manages a local cache of Personas and Mappers, and enables offline functionality.
+* **PersonaKit SDK:** Enables agents to adopt/release personas, adjust fidelity levels, and seamlessly integrate human modeling into their workflows.
+The SDK handles caching, offline fallbacks, and smooth transitions between personas.

 ## **2. Data Synchronization Protocol**